Uvic-Robotics-Club/Scheduler/README.md

 ![Scheduler Sequence Diagram](images/scheduler_sequence_diagram.png)

+To explain the behavior of the class, we must known what each thread does:
+- **Thread 1**: Used as an "input" to the scheduler.
+It calls the function defined by the producer, and places the list of functions to be called (all of them located in "consumer" classes) into the priority queue.
+- **Thread 2**: Priority queue execution; the thread pulls functions from the queue and creates a new thread for the function to run in.
+By the nature of the priority queue, when the thread pulls functions from the queue, it gets given the functions with the highest priority first.
+- **Thread 3-X**: Each thread is associated with a task, which when the function completes, the thread completes.

-It is helpful to begin tracing the behavior of the `Scheduler` class by following _Thread 1_.
+It is helpful to begin understanding the behavior of `Scheduler` by following _Thread 1_.
 At a defined interval, the thread will fetch all the functions in `pollFunctionsList` (a.k.a `self.pfl` in the class), and push each function onto `pq`, which is the queue of tasks that need to be executed.

 On the other hand, _Thread 2_ handles the actual execution of each function that has been pushed in `pq`, as it continuously fetches any functions that are in `pq`.
 After fetching a function from it, it starts a thread for **each** function.

 ![Scheduler Example Diagram](images/scheduler_example.png)

+# Use Cases

+The scheduler is expected to be used for the folllowing main use cases:
+- Outbound communication from rover to base station
+- Inbound communication from base station to rover
+- Communication between microcontrollers on the rover

+# Improvements

+Microcontrollers are spoken to through USB
+	Need to look into means of communication between Brain and Arduinos